-- The Auto feature of the PCI-422/485-2 card automatically enables the transmitter when data are ready to send, so no software enabling is required.
-The following software example is for non-Auto operation. - First, the RTS line should be set high by writing a 1 to Bit 1 of the Modem Control Register at Base Address +4.
-The RTS line is used to toggle the transceiver from receive mode to transmit mode and vice versa.
-It is not carried out on the line in RS485 and is not used for handshaking.
-Similarly, the CTS line is not used in RS485 and should always be enabled by installing a jumper, as described earlier. - After the above is done, the card is ready to send data.
-To transmit a string of data, the transmitter must first check Bit 5 of the Line Status Register at Base Address +5.
-That bit is the transmitter-holding-register-empty flag.
+- The Auto feature of the PCI-422/485-2 card automatically enables the transmitter when data are ready to send so no software enabling is required.
+The following software example is for non-auto operation. - First, the RTS line should be set high by writing a 1 to Bit 1 of the Modem Control Register at Base Address +4.

+The RTS line is used to toggle the transceiver from receive mode to transmit mode and vice versa. - It is not carried out on the line in RS485 and is not used for handshaking. - Similarly, the CTS line is not used in RS485 and should always be enabled by installing a jumper as described earlier. - After the above is done, the card is ready to send data.
+To transmit a string of data, the transmitter must first check Bit 5 of the Line Status Register at Base Address +5. - That bit is the transmitter-holding-register-empty flag.
 If it is high, the transmitter has sent the data.
-The process of checking the bit until it goes high, followed by a write, is repeated until no data remains.
-After all data has been transmitted, the RTS bit should be reset by writing a 0 to Bit 1 of the Modem Control Register.

-The following C code fragment demonstrates this process:

-- outportb(BASEADDR +4, inportb(BASEADDR +4)|0x02); /Set RTS bit without altering states of other bits - while(data[i]); /While there is data to send/ { while(! - (inportb(BASEADDR +5)&0x20)); /Wait until transmitter is empty/ outportb(BASEADDR,data[I]); i++; } outportb(BASEADDR +4, inportb(BASEADDR +4)&0xFD); /Reset RTS bit without altering states of other bits/
+The process of checking the bit until it goes high followed by a write is repeated until no data remains. - After all data has been transmitted, the RTS bit should be reset by writing a 0 to Bit 1 of the Modem Control Register. - The following C code fragment demonstrates this process: outportb(BASEADDR +4, import(BASEADDR +4)|0x02); /Set RTS bit without altering states of other bits/ while(data[i]); /While there is data to send/ - { while(!(import(BASEADDR +5)&0x20)); /Wait until transmitter is empty/ outport(BASEADDR,data[I]); i++; } outport(BASEADDR +4, import(BASEADDR +4)&0xFD); /Reset RTS bit without altering states of other bits/ - Caution The OUT2 bit of the UART must be set low for proper interrupt-driven communication.
+This bit enables or disables the interrupts and the card will not communicate if the bit is pulled high.